 In fact, if you’ve ever purchased a Mexican mango, a Florida orange, or a Kobe steak in your local supermarket, you’ve got Fred Jones to thank.
 Why?

 Because Jones invented the refrigeration units now used in shipping trucks, trains, boats, and ships.
 In fact, without the technology to ship perishable goods cross-country (or even internationally), the very concept of the supermarket would’ve been impossible.

-These two inventors helped save lives and make daily life that much better.
-What other African-American innovators deserve some credit?
-Sound off by leaving a comment below!
+These two inventors helped save lives and make everything we take for granted daily that much better.
+Quite the contribution.